fmaussion/fmaussion.github.io/posts/iceland_trek/02_day.md

 Grænalón on the western side of the glacier.
 It would lead us through an area where the indicated danger zone is comparably narrow and therefore seemed to be a wise choice.
-For comparison, the 2006 GPS track from Dieter Graser went far more south (see map below).
+For comparison, the 2006 GPS track from Dieter Graser went far more south.
 In a quickly changing environment such as a glacier, any kind of track should be used with caution.
 Although we contacted the Icelandic Mountain Guides, Dieter Graser and David Abadie for general information on the glacier traverse, we weren’t quite prepared for the